konstantin-lukas/intl-currency-input/README.md

 # intl-currency-input
 This is a dependency-free easy-to-use vanilla JavaScript addon allowing you to create HTML currency inputs with various different currencies and formats.
 It doesn't require any additional markup or stylesheets.
 ## Installation
 First you need to include the plugin in your project.
-You can download it  or you can install it via NPM.
+There are various ways you can do this.
 ### Download
 You can download the package from github right [here](https://github.com/konstantin-lukas/intl-currency-input/releases/tag/1.0.0).
 After you placed the file in your project, just add a reference to your HTML page.
 ```html